Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic05/topic5_part2_random_forest.md

 This method should be used if you have greatly overfit with random forests or gradient boosting.

 ## 7. Similarities between Random Forest and k-Nearest Neighbors
 The random forest method is similar to the nearest neighbors technique.
-Random forests predictions are based on labels of alike examples from the training set.
+Random forests' predictions are based on labels of alike examples from the training set.
 The more often these examples appear in the same leaf of a tree, the higher their similarity.
 Let's prove this formally.

 Let's consider a regression problem with the quadratic loss function.
 Let $\large T_n(x)$ be the number of the leaf of the $\large n$-th tree in a random forest with input $\large x$.
 The algorithm response for the input vector $\large x$ equals the averaged response over all the examples of the training sample that fall into the leaf $\large T_n(x)$.
 This can be written as